jairNeto/stocks_prices_medium/README.md

 ## Final Considerations <a name="considerations"></a>

-The LSTM part of the code was extracted from this [Github](https://github.com/alexavierc/LSTM-Stock-Prices).
 Go ahead and contribute to this repository, adding more factors that influence stock market prices and improving the model.
 If you use this code, please give credits.